visionQuestionGroup/RubyOnRails/README.md

 Every request requires an authentication token to be provided in the header.

-To do make sure you set 'Access-Token' equal to the user's access token in EVERY request.
+To do this make sure you set 'Access-Token' equal to the user's access token in EVERY request.

 ```
 ['Access-Token'] = '1aB234cDhJks82jaC'